eledon/Modeling-Chicago-Bike-Usage-with-Prophet/README.md

 - **MAPE (Mean Absolute Percentage Error)**: Shows average error as a % of actual rides — sensitive to low-volume days.
 - **Relative MAE**: Calculated as MAE divided by the mean of actual values.
 This gives a normalized error relative to average ride volume.

 > Prophet outperformed SARIMA significantly for both rider types, especially for members, with far lower error metrics and better-calibrated residuals.
 MAPE was higher for casual users due to the unpredictability of their rides on holidays and weekends, but absolute error remained low.
+Current model status: work in progress.

 ---